vuestorefront/vue-storefront/docs/guide/data-resolvers/introduction.md

 ## What are the data resolvers?

 The `data resolvers` are the way of manage the network/api calls and split them from the rest of application.
 All of available `data resolvers` you can find in the `core/data-resolver` directory.
-If you want to trigger a network calls, you should create a new `data resolver`, and import it in the place where it's needed.
+If you want to trigger a network call, you should create a new `data resolver`, and import it in the place where it's needed.

 ## How to create a data resolver
-First of all, please create a types for it under the namespace `DataResolver`, then just create a new data resolver like this example below:
+First of all, please create a type for it under the namespace `DataResolver`, then just create a new data resolver like this example below:

 ```js